Spencerx/spencerx.github.io/README.md

 'A style guide document formally describes methods and standards for developing robust, easily maintained and high-performance HTML, LESS, Sass and CSS code.' http://pburtchaell.com/styleguide/

-A Hacker's guide to Git http://wildlyinaccurate.com/a-hackers-guide-to-git
+A Hacker's guide to Git, work in progress http://wildlyinaccurate.com/a-hackers-guide-to-git

 License
 ----